vault27/Foundation/paloalto.md

 - only use arrow keys to scroll up or down

-**Log forwarding**

-Is done to filter and forward logs to external storage and also assign tags.
-Can be done via profile for certain logs and via system settings Cortex Data Lake is also available

-Can be configured for the following logs in Log Forwarding Profiles - Objects > Log Forwarding:

-- Authentication
-- Data Filtering
-- Decryption
-- Traffic
-- Threat
-- Tunnel
-- URL Filtering
-- WildFire Submissions

 You create a profile - and many rules in it - every rule for particular log type (traffic) - in filter you configure which logs will be sent, for example only allow
-All types (other than Panorama) support customization of the message format
-It is configured in Server Profile
-You can control which fields are sent + design + arbitrary text: A threat was detected from $src

 **Storage and quota**